bobameji/PasswordBank/README.md

+Work In Progress
-A simple program - written in python - to encrypt and store passwords in a file.
+A simple Python program to store passwords encrypted in a database file.
+Requires key.key and passList.